spheronFdn/shardeum-docs/docs/storage/spheron.md

 ## What is Spheron?

-[Spheron](https://spheron.network/) is a decentralized cloud infrastructure platform that provides web application hosting, compute resources, and developer tooling for the decentralized web.
-With its comprehensive suite of services, including [SDKs](https://docs.spheron.network/sdk/) and [CLI](https://docs.spheron.network/cli/), Spheron allows developers and organizations to deploy, manage, and scale applications on a distributed network, leveraging the benefits of decentralization.
-It also incorporates features like [Dedicated Gateways](https://docs.spheron.network/gateways/) to enhance access and reliability when serving content on the IPFS network.
-Overall, Spheron offers a comprehensive solution for building and running decentralized applications in a secure and scalable manner.
+[Spheron](https://spheron.network/) is a game-changing solution revolutionizing decentralized application (dApp) infrastructure.
+With its comprehensive set of tools and services rooted in Web3 Infra, Spheron empowers developers to meet the dynamic demands of the digital landscape.
+Going beyond traditional Web2 infrastructures, Spheron offers a wide range of services including web hosting, storage, and compute capabilities, serving as a vital component in the Web3 ecosystem.
+Its exceptional performance not only rivals Web2 counterparts but also showcases the potential of Web3 technology for the next generation of applications.

+> Learn more about Spheron through [our documentation](https://docs.spheron.network/).

 ## How to deploy static apps on Spheron?

 Deploying static apps on Spheron is a straightforward process.
 Follow these steps to deploy your static apps on Spheron:

 1. **Connect your Git Provider:**<br/>
    Connecting your Git provider allows Spheron to sync your repositories and trigger deployments whenever new updates are made.
-Spheron supports the following Git providers: [Github](https://github.com/), [Gitlab](https://about.gitlab.com/), and [Bitbucket](https://bitbucket.org/).
+Spheron supports the following [Git providers](https://docs.spheron.network/static/deployment/logs/): Github, Gitlab, and Bitbucket.

 2. **Set up your Project:**<br/>
    Create a new project on Spheron and choose your desired app repository for deployment.